clairey-zx81/json-model/TUTO.md

 jmc University psl.json  # PASS
 ```

+A special behavior of merging object is that the operator is distributive over `|` and
+`^`, which allows to add common properties to list of objects.
-This feature is made even more powerful when used with references which can point to models
+Morover, the operator can be used with references which point to models defined in other files,
-defined in other files, so that object models can be reused anywhere.
+so that object models can be reused anywhere.

 ## Playing with Constraints